The Spooners of Porthmadog: George Percival Spooner

-George Percival (son of Charles Easton and a graduate of Karlsruhe Polytechnic) remained with the family firm (often catalogued as Spooner & Co., Portmadoc, England) and designed fine engines for the Ffestiniog Railway and other railways.
+George Percival (1850–1917; son of Charles Easton and a graduate of Karlsruhe Polytechnic) remained with the family firm (often catalogued as Spooner & Co., Portmadoc, England) and designed locomotives for the Ffestiniog Railway and other railways.
 The Ffestiniog Carriages Nos.
 15 & 16 were built in 1872 to his design by Brown, Marshalls and Co.
 Ltd., Birmingham.
 These were the first bogie passenger carriages of any gauge to run in the United Kingdom.
 These historic iron-framed carriages, the forerunners of all the carriages now running on British Railways, are still in use, and were fully restored in 2001 with the aid of a grant from the Heritage Lottery Fund.
-In 1879, George Percival was exiled to India (owing to the pregnancy of Eleanor Davies, one of the servants) where his career blossomed and he eventually became Locomotive Superintendent of the Indian State Railways.
-Unfortunately, he was not a businessman and lost most of his money.
+In 1879, Spooner was exiled to India (owing to the pregnancy of Eleanor Davies, one of the servants) where he became Locomotive Superintendent of the Indian State Railways.
 He eventually returned to England, becoming a Special Constable at Kings Cross, London during World War I. He died in 1917.